tmbalagan/JavaScript/README.md

 # Simple JQuery-Cart-Page

 The cart page has a two column layout.
-The first column has the items (items' JSON data provided at the end) while the second one displays the total price container.
-The initial quantity of each item is 1.
+The first column has the items (items' JSON data provided) while the second one displays the total price container.

 The user can delete the items from the cart.